 - recovery from lung surgery, including removal of part of a lung, called a segmentectomy or lobectomy, or complete removal of a lung, called a pneumonectomy

 Most patients go through the following treatment steps: Care starts at NYU Langone’s Tisch Hospital or Kimmel Pavilion, where you receive rehabilitation for your pulmonary event.
-Then, if needed, you go to the Rusk Rehabilitation Pulmonary Rehabilitation Program for three or more hours per day, during a hospital stay of a week or longer.
-While there, you work with our occupational therapists, physical therapists, psychologists, speech-language pathologists, rehabilitation nurses, and social workers who specialize in pulmonary rehabilitation.
+Then, if needed, you go to Rusk Rehabilitation’s Pulmonary Rehabilitation Program for three or more hours per day, during a hospital stay of a week or longer.
+While there, you work with our occupational therapists, physical therapists, psychologists, speech–language pathologists, rehabilitation nurses, and social workers who specialize in pulmonary rehabilitation.

 Other patients may move to a skilled nursing facility for subacute inpatient care, where they receive monitored exercise therapy for two to three hours a day over several weeks.